kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 A private key is used for authentication and encryption.
 It allows unlocking and accessing the Kin blockchain account it belongs to.
 As such, it should be stored securely by the user.
 To be processed by the blockchain, any transactions on a blockchain account have to be signed with its private key (without actually disclosing it).

+## Production Environment

+The Production environment is the public blockchain where all public transactions happen.
+The environment is never reset.

 ## Spend

 The concept of a spend is when a user sends a payment transaction to either another user account (p2p) or sends a payment transaction to the developer’s Operational Account (purchasing digital good or content).

+## Test Environment

+The Test environment is where developers can test their integration of Kin, create accounts freely and execute transactions.
+This environment might be reset at times.
+In the actual SDKs we refer to this as "testnet".

 ## Transaction